UWCNuclear/xia4MANDELA/README.md

 ISOLDE Decay Station code to convert the raw data produced by the Pixie-16 digitizers into ROOT format : https://github.com/rlica/xia4ids

+# How to set up xia4MANDELA

+To download xia4MANDELA, paste the following line in your terminal:

+    git clone https://github.com/UWCNuclear/xia4MANDELA.git

+Open your .bashrc file (gedit ~/.bashrc) and add the following line before saving and closing the file:

+   PATH=$PATH:~/xia4MANDELA/bin/

+Paste the following command in the terminal:

+   source ~/.bashrc

+To compile, go to ~/xia4MANDELA/ and type:

+   make

 # How to create histograms and matrices with xia4MANDELA

-To download xia4MANDELA, paste:

-    git clone https://github.com/UWCNuclear/xia4MANDELA.git
+To run, type "xia4MANDELA" followed by the name of your config file and calibration file [optional] :

+   xia4MANDELA config_file calibrationFile